ironjs/iron/README.md

 # What is Iron?

-Iron is a JavaScript library for modern web applications.
+Iron is a JavaScript framework for modern web applications.
+It favors a performant runtime over a compiler.

+# Features

 * Plain JavaScript: No JSX or compiler
 * JavaScript First: No HTML and no CSS